COVID-19 Vaccination in Cleburne

 What vaccine is Cleburne Fire administering?

 Cleburne Fire administers the vaccines it receives from the State.
-So far this has been Moderna COVID-19 vaccines but future shipments of Pfizer vaccine are accepted.
+The Vaccination Hub originally received supplies of the Moderna vaccine.
+As of March 8, the Cleburne Vaccination Hub has administered Pfizer vaccines exclusively.
+If you received a Moderna first dose from us, you would still be able to get your second dose of Moderna from us.
 These vaccines may prevent people from getting COVID-19.
 These COVID-19 vaccines are administered as a 2-dose series, 1 month apart, into the muscle.

 Got additional questions about the COVID-19 vaccine?